Couple

 No Comments

-Life as a couple can be difficult to maintain, and this is even truer for gendarmes.
-Indeed, their profession is often associated with staggered working hours and frequent travel, which can put a strain on a couple's relationship.
-In this article, we'll look at how gendarmes manage to maintain a balanced married life and preserve their relationship despite their professional obligations.
+Life as a couple can be difficult to maintain, and this is even more true for gendarmes.
+Indeed, their profession is often associated with shifting schedules and frequent travel, which can put a strain on a couple's relationship.
+In this article, we will see how gendarmes manage to maintain a balanced life as a couple and preserve their relationship despite their professional obligations.

 Gendarmes: how is life as a couple?